genedisco/genedisco-starter/README.md

   - `$ IMAGE="submission:latest"`
 - Use the EvalAI-CLI command to submit your image
   - Run the following command to submit your container image:
+    - For Task 1: Maximize Target Discovery Rate
+    - `$ evalai push $IMAGE --phase gsk-genedisco-test-1528`
+    - For Task 2: Maximize Model Performance
     - `$ evalai push $IMAGE --phase gsk-genedisco-challenge-1528`
     - **Please note** that you have a maximum number of submissions that any submission will be counted against.
+    - **Please note** that you will not receive your final private leaderboard score until the challenge period is over.

 That’s it!
 Our pipeline will take your image and test your function.